OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 });
 ```

 Next, define the handlers.
-The following is a simple example of a `showDataTab`, but see [Error Handling](#error-handling) later in this article for a more robust version of the function.
+The following is a simple example of a `showDataTab`, but see [Handling the HostRestartNeeded error](#handling-the-hostrestartneeded-error) later in this article for a more robust version of the function.
 About this code, note:

 - Office controls when it updates the state of the ribbon.
 The  [Office.ribbon.requestUpdate](/javascript/api/office/office.ribbon?view=common-js&preserve-view=true#requestupdate-input-) method queues a request to update.
 The method will resolve the `Promise` object as soon as it has queued the request, not when the ribbon actually updates.
 - The parameter for the `requestUpdate` method is a [RibbonUpdaterData](/javascript/api/office/office.ribbonupdaterdata) object that (1) specifies the tab by its ID *exactly as specified in the JSON* and (2) specifies visibility of the tab.